JwR513/Video-Game-completetion-app/README.md

 ### **_Description_**

 #### An application that allows you to track 1 or multiple Video games that you put into it and the completion of said video games whether that be not started, in progress , or complete.
+Also allows you to add and see developers you may want to look into in the future

 ---